BoooC/IC-Contest-Cell-Based/README.md

+## 2024 : Bicubic
+The key objective for 2024 was to implement the Bicubic interpolation algorithm, which allows enlarging a selected 2D matrix image to a specified size.

+- **Circuit Design:**
+  - **Area:** 686297 um² (including Macro/Black Box area: 556726 um²)
+  - **Simulation Time:** 738117 ns
+  - **Total Power:** 3.911e-03 W
+  - All patterns passed successfully.

+#### Grade A Standards for 2024:
+- [x] All test patterns across all layers have successfully passed both gate-level and RTL simulations under any clock cycle.

 ## 2023 : LASER
 The key objective for 2023 was to use iterative methods to find two circles that could cover the maximum number of target points.